jenpennen/jennycho/src/content/work/tugo.md

 Inspired by a popular tiktok trend, where influencers ask nearby strollers in an area what song they were listening to, I wondered if people around me were also naturally curious about other peoples' whereabouts.

-## Opportunity
+## Define

-My team and I saw these obersvations as an opportunity to transform the music discovery experience for the UCLA community, where students can easily view the songs other students are currently listening to.
-However, the team wanted to go beyond a simple music feed.
+> How might we reimagine social connections through an enaging music discovery experience beyond a simple music feed?

 # RESEARCH

 ## Competitive Analysis

-First, I conducted an analysis on four existing music platforms — _Spotify, Apple Music, SoundCloud, and YouTube Music_.
+First, I conducted an analysis on four existing music platforms — **Spotify, Apple Music, SoundCloud, and YouTube Music**.
 This revealed a gap: **_none of these platforms offered an easy way to share music with people nearby_**.

 ![Competitive Analysis](https://storage.googleapis.com/jennyencho-website/tugo-img/competitive-analysis.png)